Thinking about New Ways of Working

 “The future enters into us, in order to transform itself in us, long before it happens.” - Rainer Maria Rilke

 Organisations and leaders are on a journey of discovery.
 The Covid 19 Pandemic has brought unimagined change to organisations at unprecedented speeds: “We have seen two years’ worth of digital transformation in two months” (Satya Nadella, CEO Microsoft).
-People and organisations have been “stressed tested” to breaking point and in some cases beyond.
+People and organisations have been “stress tested” to a breaking point and in some cases beyond.

 Many organisations have experienced profound short-term challenges which their leaders have been called on to navigate well outside the comfort zone of business as usual and “this is how we do things around here”.
 After a period of storm like chaos, confusion and short-term arrangements designed to keep things going, leaders and their colleagues are now entering calmer waters and trying to make sense of what has happened, where they are currently are and what happens next?